Abizern/hblog/content/posts/2012-10-25-uuid-strings-with-cocoa.markdown

 ---
-title: UUID Strings with Cocoa
+title: "UUID Strings with Cocoa"
-description: This used to be a thing until we got the NSUUID class with iOS 6 and OS X 10.8
+description: "This used to be a thing until we got the NSUUID class with iOS 6 and macOS 10.8"
-tags: osx, ios
+date: "2012-10-25"
+tags: ["macos", "ios", "uuid", "objc"]
+aliases: [ "/2012/10/25/uuid-strings-with-cocoa/" ]
 ---

 This used to be a thing until the iOS 6 and OS X 10.8 compatible